HIPAA and Privacy

 What are we doing about HIPAA?

-To assist in coordinating activities related to reaching full compliance with the HIPAA guidelines, Saint Mary's has recently appointed an Organizational Integrity/HIPAA Manager, who serves as the hospital's HIPAA site coordinator.
-In addition, the hospital has formed the Saint Mary's HIPAA Implementation Team.
+To assist in coordinating activities related to reaching full compliance with the HIPAA guidelines, Mercy Health has recently appointed an Organizational Integrity/HIPAA Manager, who serves as the hospital's HIPAA site coordinator.
+In addition, the hospital has formed the Mercy Health Saint Mary's HIPAA Implementation Team.
 The HIPAA Implementation Team will work with senior management to see that all aspects of the HIPAA guidelines are carried out at our hospital.

 Where can you learn more about HIPAA?